NexPlayer/Android-SDK/advanced.md

 This method determines whether or not timed text (TTML) in content should be displayed (visible) or hidden.

-It corresponds to thetts:visibilityattribute, and allows timed text to be displayed and hidden at different intervals as desired.
+It corresponds to the tts:visibility attribute, and allows timed text to be displayed and hidden at different intervals as desired.

 **Returns**

-TRUE when text should be visible,FALSE when it should be hidden.
+TRUE when text should be visible, FALSE when it should be hidden.

 #### boolean isWrapforTTML ( )

 This method determines whether timed text (TTML) in content should wrap automatically to the following line or not.

-It corresponds to thetts:wrapOptionattribute and determines whether line wrapping will happen automatically when timed text (TTML) reaches the end of the display region, or if the text will only wrap to the next line on included line breaks.
+It corresponds to the tts:wrapOptionattribute and determines whether line wrapping will happen automatically when timed text (TTML) reaches the end of the display region, or if the text will only wrap to the next line on included line breaks.

 **Returns**